imageio/imageio/README.md

 need for a good image io library, which is an easy dependency, easy to maintain, and scalable to exotic file formats.
 </p><p>
-Imageio started out with the FreeImage plugin of the skikit-image project, through which it was able to support a lot of common formats.
+Imageio started out with the FreeImage plugin of the scikit-image project, through which it was able to support a lot of common formats.
 We created a simple but powerful core, a clean user API, and a proper plugin system.